Diamondbacks vs. Padres Player Props Betting Odds

 Marte Stats

-- Ketel Marte has 119 hits with 19 doubles, seven triples, 19 home runs, 47 walks and 59 RBI.
-He's also stolen six bases.
+- Ketel Marte has put up 119 hits with 19 doubles, seven triples, 19 home runs and 47 walks.
+He has driven in 59 runs with six stolen bases.

 Marte Recent Games